sallybao29/apcs-final/README.md

 -1/1/15 - Added descriptions for notes 1 - 3, and for door 1 and 3.
 Made it so items that have been used will be marked in inventory. - Sally

 -1/2/15 - Added checkComp for stage 3.
 Fixed bookshelf + added descriptions to books. -  Sally

+-1/3/15 - Fixed checkComp.
+Door 3 should be solvable. - Sally